Leongatha mushroom murders: Sentencing

 and on 8 September sentenced Patterson to three life sentences plus 25 years of imprisonment, all to be served concurrently.
 She will become eligible for parole in 2056.

-Patterson is currently imprisoned at the Dame Phyllis Frost Centre in western Melbourne.
+Patterson was imprisoned at the Dame Phyllis Frost Centre in western Melbourne.

 Appeals

-Patterson’s new barrister, Richard Edney, announced on 2 October that Patterson will appeal the guilty verdicts, though the grounds of appeal were not outlined and no documents have been lodged.
+Patterson's new barrister, Richard Edney, announced on 2 October that Patterson would appeal the guilty verdicts, though the grounds of appeal were not outlined and no documents have been lodged.
 At the same time, human rights lawyer Julian McMahon was added to Patterson's legal team; McMahon had previously acted as a lawyer for Van Tuong Nguyen, who was executed in Singapore for drug trafficking in 2005.

 On 6 October, the Victorian Director of Public Prosecutions confirmed it would appeal Patterson's sentence, describing it as "manifestly inadequate."

 On 3 November, the Court of Appeal granted leave for Patterson to appeal her guilty verdict.

+In mid-August 2026, Patterson's lawyers argued for a retrial on seven points, including the following: a) they suggested that the jurors could have mingled with other hotel guests while being sequestered, b) they alleged that the prosecutor's cross-examination of the defendant was "unfair and oppressive," and c) they claimed that the Crown's evidence was irrelevant and allegedly "prejudiced" the case.
+Meanwhile, prosecutors appealed Patterson's sentencing as "manifestly inadequate" and argued that her life sentence should contain no parole provisions due to the gravity of her crimes.